simonmichael/hledger_site/src/install.md

 <a href="https://github.com/simonmichael/hledger"><img alt="Latest source" src="https://img.shields.io/badge/Latest_source-master-green.svg" /></a>

-If you want the very [latest improvements](https://github.com/simonmichael/hledger/commits/master), our master branch on github is suitable for daily use.
+If you want to test the very [latest improvements](https://github.com/simonmichael/hledger/commits/master), our master branch on github is suitable for daily use.
+Or you can build the latest release, or any other past version.

 1. Check [build requirements](#build-requirements) above

 2. Get the source with [git](https://en.wikipedia.org/wiki/Git) and enter the source directory:
     <div class="builder-command">
+    # either the latest dev code: <br>
     git clone https://github.com/simonmichael/hledger <br>
+    # or a release tag, eg: <br>
+    git clone https://github.com/simonmichael/hledger -b 1.33 <br>

     cd hledger
     </div>